chun-eric/grcrisklab/README.md

 The goal of this risk assessment is found out the

-We structured the audit into six detailed steps, using NIST SP 800-30 Guide for Conducting Risk Assessments 2, which covers the protection of Controlled Unclassified Information in non-federal systems and organizations, as our primary reference.

-We then compared and aligned the security measures at Falcone IT Systems with the Media Protection controls from NIST SP 800-53 Revision 5, ensuring that they meet the requirements for safeguarding Controlled Unclassified Information.

 Below are the steps we took to undertake this risk assessment.